Queer Eye’s Antoni Recommends Breaking Up Over a Bowl of Cheese

 A nice stiff cocktail that would pair with that would be a classic margarita.

-Classic Margarita: Two ounces of tequila, to one ounce of Cointreau — with a little bit of sweetness, you don’t need to add simple syrup.
+Classic Margarita: Two ounces of tequila, and one ounce of Cointreau — with a little bit of sweetness, you don’t need to add simple syrup.
 And a very, very salted rim.
 I’d take a little bit of chili powder and Tajín, which is a Mexican lemon-zest spice with chili powder, and I’d rim the edge of a glass with it.

 What if you want to try something new?
 Maybe you want to open up the relationship…